Canyons of the Desert Southwest

 Bryce, Zion, and the Grand Canyon

 Such is the mesmerizing landscape of the Canyonlands of Utah and Arizona.
-This week-long excursion strings together explorations of Zion, Bryce Canyon, and Grand Canyon National Parks like beads on a red desert necklace.
-Starting and ending in St. George, Utah, we will traverse the Kaibab Plateau in search of the region’s stunning geology, rich biodiversity, and unparalleled photographic opportunities.
+This week-long excursion strings together explorations of Zion, Bryce Canyon, Capitol Reef, and Grand Canyon National Parks like beads on a red desert necklace.
+On this journey we will traverse the Kaibab Plateau in search of the region’s stunning geology, rich biodiversity, and unparalleled photographic opportunities.

 Flow of the Day: The itinerary is designed to maximize our experience in nature.
 We won’t, however, be rushing from place to place to chase the largest species list possible.
 Our goal is to spend time appreciating the landscape and wildlife, and enjoying our encounters at an enjoyable pace.